mayankchetan/remoteOpenFASTplotter/README.md

    - Paste file paths in the textarea (one per line)
    - Click "Load Files" to process the data
    - View status messages and file indicators
+   - Save frequently used file paths by entering a name and clicking "Save"
+   - Load saved file path sets using the dropdown and "Load" button

 4. Configure plots:
    - Select signals for Y axes (multiple signals supported)